didacog/dr3dev-old/README.md

 	* Updated README instructions to match Makefile commands.
 	* Solved Go Modules now working in godev.
 	* Solved build-net error in Makefile
+	* More info in `make status`
+	* Added protobuffers install in entrypoints and other DRLM go tools dependencies like cobra.
 	* Work in progres
 * 0.1.0
 	* Added release history in README.